Estradiol and norgestimate

 What is estradiol and norgestimate?

-Norgestimate is a form of progesterone, a female sex hormone important for the regulation of ovulation and menstruation.
+Norgestimate is a form of progesterone, a female hormone important for regulating ovulation and menstruation.

 Estradiol and norgestimate may also be used for purposes not listed in this medication guide.